Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 The list above is not exhaustive and only includes roles that I consider notable.

 ## The Compliance Data Administrator
 Like the Compliance Administrator, Azure AD and Microsoft Purview have similarly-named roles for the Compliance Data Administrator.
+The Compliance Data Administrator has access to most features that the Compliance Administrator has access to except for eDiscovery, Communication Compliance, and Insider Risk Management.

 The Compliance Data Administrator has access to the following areas:
 - Compliance Manager
 - Data Classification > Classifiers
 - Data Classification > Content Explorer (cannot list or view content)
 - Data Classification > Activity Explorer
-- Data Connectors
+- Data Connectors (view only)
 - Alerts, Policies, Roles & Scopes > Adaptive Scopes
 - Solutions
   - Content Search
-  - Communication Compliance *
   - Data Loss Prevention
   - Data Lifecycle Management > Microsoft 365
   - Information Protection